python/cpython/Doc/tutorial/classes.rst

 object don't exist in Python.
 However, there is a convention that is followed by most Python code: a name prefixed with an underscore (e.g. ``_spam``) should be treated as a non-public part of the API (whether it is a function, a method or a data member).
-It should be considered an implementation detail and subject to change without notice.
+Users of such an API should consider variables so named to be implementation details subject to change without notice.

 .. index::
    pair: name; mangling